 It is for these reasons that PRTG has become such a popular choice for system administrators and IT managers alike.

 PRTG uses Network Auto Discovery as a way of constantly keeping your network information up to date, as any new hardware that is added can be easily identified over the network.

 This is made even easier by the use of predefined system templates, which chooses the best profiles for your hardware and services based on your needs.

 Paessler Additional Features

-PRTG vs Nagios: What are the Main Differences?
+PRTG vs Nagios in 2021: What are the Main Differences?